 "Before this class we were very desperate and depressed with regard to our children and how we were interacting with them.
 The best thing is now I have tools - concrete things - to use and fall back on."

 "Life is much smoother & more fun!"

-Facilitator has been trained by the Office of Laity and Family Life (Archdiocese of St. Louis).
-Margaret has used the principles in her own family for over 25 years and taught classes for 15 years in area hospitals, schools, and parishes throughout the St. Louis area.
-She also writes a parenting column for Catholic St. Louis, an Archdiocesan publication.
+Facilitator: Margaret Bommarito has been trained & commissioned in 1998 by The Family Education Center of Individual Psychology and the Office of Laity & Family Life (ARCHSTL).
+Margaret has used these principles in her own family for 29 years and taught classes for 16 years in hospitals, schools, libraries, and churches throughout the St. Louis area.